Quill (band): Woodstock

-Seeing the market potential of the buzz that the band had already created, and with the band's upcoming appearance at Woodstock, Ahmet Ertegün (president of Atlantic Records) agreed to sign Quill in the summer of 1969 to the Cotillion label.

-At the festival, after relentless, torrential rain all Friday and through the night, the skies cleared just before the band was to play.
-On a still-soaking stage, but under a beaming sun, the band played a 40-minute set of four songs ("They Live the Life", "That's How I Eat", "Driftin'", and "Waiting For You") and was received enthusiastically by the 400,000-person throng.
-Because the band appeared first on Saturday, and with the disarray caused by the rain, Quill missed a key opportunity to appear in the Woodstock film, though this was the original intent of Paret and the band.
-The band had indeed been filmed, but a glitch caused the audio and film to not be synchronized properly.
-This rendered the footage unusable for the now-famous film that made so many acts into household names.
-The problem was fixed in time for Santana, the next band up, whose appearance in the film sealed their later success.

-Shortly after the festival, Quill self-produced and then released its first Cotillion album, which made some impact but did not gain national attention.
-The fact that the Quill footage could not be used for the Woodstock movie seriously disappointed Ertegün and the band's record was never actively promoted, even though over the years it has attained some cult status.
+At Woodstock, played the main festival stage on Saturday.

 After Woodstock

-Jon Cole, who was one of the driving creative forces in the band, left several months after the album release to pursue other production projects in which he had an interest.
+Jon Cole left several months after the album release to pursue other production projects in which he had an interest.
 With the assistance of New York producer Tony Bongiovi, the other four members composed enough material to produce and record a second album for Cotillion, but which the label chose not to release.
 The remaining four disbanded Quill late in the spring of 1970.

-Jon Cole spent a couple of years more in the music world associated with Andy Pratt (known for his hit Avenging Annie) and Jimmy Thompson, a popular singer-songwriter/guitarist from Boston.
+Jon Cole spent a couple of years more in the music world, associated with Andy Pratt (known for his hit Avenging Annie) and Jimmy Thompson, a popular singer-songwriter/guitarist from Boston.
 He went on to form Mechania, a groundbreaking company focused on teaching customers how to fix their own cars, and later moved to Hawaii where he became an expert in off-grid power alternatives.
 Cole now heads a company, Light on the Earth Systems, devoted to the spread and worldwide adoption of solar power.